prakashgithubnew/CoreJava/SpringBoot/readme.md

     This annotation eliminates the need for manual configuration of commonly used components like databases, web servers, and security.

-    you cna use @componentscan and @EnableAutoConfiguration together to manage dependencies.
+    you can use @componentscan and @EnableAutoConfiguration together to manage dependencies.

     Spring Currently supports @SpringBootApplication which includes all below
     @ComponentScan